MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-match.md

 Here you will learn how to evaluate in depth the quality of your match pairs and improve it.
 There are a few things you can do.

-First, you can gain first insights by reviewing the tiles at the top of the page (shown in red in the following example):
+First, you can gain first insights by reviewing the tiles at the top of the page (shown in #1 in the following example):

-// 6 <!-- in the image to come below, replace red with 1 and blue with 2-->

 > [!div class="mx-imgBorder"]
 > ![](media/configure-data-match-results.png "Data match results")